-These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-We have determined the matter described below to be a Key Audit Matter.
+In addition to the matter described in the Material uncertainty related to going concern section, we have determined the matter described below to be the Key Audit Matter.

-Capitalised exploration and evaluation expenditure - \$5,960,567

-Refer to Note 8 to the financial report

-The key audit matter
+Capitalised exploration and evaluation expenditure - \$7,385,094 Refer to Note 8 to the Financial Report The key audit matter How the matter was addressed in our audit

-Capitalised exploration and evaluation expenditure (E&E) is a key audit matter due
+Capitalised exploration and evaluation expenditure (E&E) is a key audit matter due to:

-- The significance of E&E activities to the Group's business, with the balance of capitalised E&E expenditure being 57% of total assets; and - the greater level of audit effort required to evaluate the Group's application of the requirements of the industry specific accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources (AASB 6), in particular, the conditions allowing capitalisation of relevant expenditure and the presence of impairment indicators.
+- The significance of E&E activities to the Group's business, with the balance of capitalised E&E expenditure being 78%of total assets; and - the greater level of audit effort required to evaluate the Group's application of the requirements of the industry specific accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources (AASB 6), in particular, the conditions allowing capitalisation of relevant expenditure and the presence of impairment indicators.
 The presence of impairment indicators would necessitate a detailed analysis by the Group of the value of E&E, therefore given the criticality of this to the scope and depth of our work, we involved senior team members to challenge the Group's determination that no such indicators existed.